sne11ius/pp/README.md

 - Available `{settings}` format tbd.
 - Default settings tbd.
 - Since this is a "game", we cannot allow the players to cheat.
 All state managed by the server.
-Players can request a change (eg. "I vote 13") and will receive either the updated game state in full (no problem since it's tiny), or an error message (eg. "Cannot vote now because not in vote phase")
+Players can request a change (eg. "I play card 13") and will receive either the updated game state in full (no problem since it's tiny), or an error message (eg. "Cannot play card now because not in playing phase")
 - Powered by quarkus?
 - Written in Kotlin, written in java if kotlin with quarkus is too much of a headache